bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-piv.md

 * SSH agent forwarding only works with `ssh-keychain.dylib`.
 Generally speaking, SSH agent forwarding should be avoided for security reasons - only perform SSH agent forwarding to machines you have high levels of trust in.
 * The Yubico library, `libykcs11.dylib`, will export ***all*** keys stored on Yubikey.
 The slot order remains the same, so utilizing the slots for their intended purpose makes identifying the public keys associated with your target private key much easier.

-Yubikey itself supports ED25519 keys with the PIV application, but there are limitations in PKCS#11 libraries that make it a royal pain to try to work with at present.
-I recommend sticking with the tried and true RSA until such time there are better ED25519 options available.
+Yubikey itself supports ED25519 keys with the PIV application, but there are limitations in PKCS#11 libraries that make it painful to work with at present.
+I recommend sticking with RSA until such time there are better ED25519 options available.

 My Root and Intermediate CAs are both 4096-bit, but my `Authentication (9a)` and `Signing (9c)` certificates are 2048-bit for maximum compatibility.